 Department of Natural Resources

-- The approval for the method of domestic wastewater treatment in new residential housing developments such as subdivisions, recreational developments and multiple family housing units and the expansion of an existing development when they meet specific criteria
+- Approving the method of domestic wastewater treatment in new residential housing developments (such as subdivisions, recreational developments and multiple family housing units) and expanding an existing development when they meet specific criteria

 - All wastewater treatment systems with direct point discharge or surface land application systems regardless of maximum daily flows or type of waste treated